hyosung11/Launch-School/Courses/journal.md

 12:18 Practiced Practice Problem 13 and that took about 30 minutes.
 I still don't fully understand it.
 Go into diffuse mode for a break now.

 12:50 It takes me about 30 minutes per problem right now.
 Going to play ping pong now.

+20:16 I didn't do anymore studying and I don't feel like doing more right now.
+Ugh.

+## 20210910 금요일

+07:58 Woke up late and didn't do anymore studying last night.
+I will finish the three practice problems today after I drop the kids off at school, go to the gym, and see Dr. Riotto.